Provoke (magazine): Purpose

 Members of Provoke aimed to change the traditional conceptions of Japanese photography.
 In particular, they proposed a new direction for documentary photography that was sharply different from their predecessors.
-During the time of the Vietnam war, the works of Magnum photographers began circulating through the mass media, as well as other highly publicized galleries.
-Their work depicted the carnage of the Vietnam war, embracing a "realism" approach to documentary photography.
+During the time of the Vietnam War, the works of Magnum photographers began circulating through the mass media, as well as other highly publicized galleries.
+Magnum's work depicted the carnage of the Vietnam war, embracing a "realism" approach to documentary photography.
 Members of Provoke saw these photographs as appealing to universal humanity during the Cold War era.
-Members of Provoke sought to focus on a more personal and affective style.
-In his book, Kotoba no nai Shiko (Wordless Thought: Notes on Things, Space and Image), Taki wrote that it was an “attempt to dismantle the semantic environment” with the purpose “of trying to change reality”.
+As a result, they sought to focus on a more personal and affective style, as opposed to the style of realism that was adopted by Magnum photographers.
+In his book, Kotoba no nai Shiko (Wordless Thought: Notes on Things, Space and Image), Taki wrote that it was an "attempt to dismantle the semantic environment" with the purpose "of trying to change reality".

 The first issue, Provoke Manifesto, was the first realization of the collective's philosophy.
 They wished to depict reality as they saw it, if "only a fragment".
-Photography was a medium that was able to transcend language and thought.
-The main focus was to convey atmosphere and energy.“Today when words have lost their material base – in other words, their reality – and seem suspended in mid-air, a photographers’ eye can capture fragments of reality that cannot be expressed in language as it is.
+Photography was a medium able to transcend language and thought.
+The main focus was to convey atmosphere and energy.Today when words have lost their material base – in other words, their reality – and seem suspended in mid-air, a photographer's eye can capture fragments of reality that cannot be expressed in language as it is.
 He can submit those images as documents to be considered alongside language and ideology.
-This is why, brash as it may seem, Provoke has the subtitle ‘provocative documents of thought’”.
+This is why, brash as it may seem, Provoke has the subtitle ‘provocative documents of thought’.